Creating a Structured Crate Training Schedule for Puppies

 Once your puppy is comfortable sleeping in their crate in your bedroom, you can gradually transition them to another location in your home.
 Moving the crate a few feet away from your bed each night will gradually increase the distance while still maintaining some proximity.
 Eventually, you can move the crate to its desired permanent location.
 This gradual transition allows your puppy to become familiar with their new sleeping area while minimizing stress or anxiety.

-See also Effective Techniques for Dog Crate Training
+See also Effective Crate Training Techniques for Dogs When You're at Work

 Maintaining a Consistent Schedule